| Title: | A Minimalist Web Framework for R |

 This default error handler should be added

-at the end of the beakr pipeline, right before listen()
+at the end of the beakr pipeline, right before listen().
+Errors

 generated by any previous step will be returned within a JSON wrapper.